misha-codes/eloquent-javascript--level-editor/README.md

 It provides some very basic text-based grid editing functionality
 and allows you to save your work or open an existing level
-via copy/paste.
+through copy/pasting.

 Can easily be configured to work with the electronic life project from
 the 2nd edition of EJS or with any other simple char grid project by altering
-the `PALETTE` constant.
+the `PALETTE` constant and tweaking the `applyEdit` function.